ol-th/pdf-img-convert.js/README.md

 }
 ```

-* `width` or `height` control the scale of the document - One or the other, it ignores height if width is supplied too.
+* `width` or `height` control the scale of the output images - One or the other, it ignores height if width is supplied too.

 * `page_numbers` controls which pages are rendered - pages are 1-indexed.